 At least 35 people were killed and another 40 were injured in an alleged terror attack at a New Year’s Eve celebration being held at Reina nightclub in Isanbul, Turkey, CNN reported.

-Although it is not confirmed if ISIS has claimed responsibility or not, “Gov. Vasip Sahin of Istanbul Province called it a terrorist attack,” the New York Times reported.
+Although it is not confirmed if ISIS has claimed responsibility, “Gov. Vasip Sahin of Istanbul Province called it a terrorist attack,” the New York Times reported.
 ISIS previously warned Muslims in a statement not to celebrate the 2017 New Year.
 “To celebrate New Year’s Eve with the kuffar is to embrace their idolatry and paganism and to shun the rulings of our Lord,” part of the statement read.

 An assailant(s) dressed as Santa Claus reportedly opened fire while speaking Arabic, Ruptly reported.
 While some media outlets reported up the three assailants, others have said there was only one gunman.